 Friendly ways to sign off a professional email

 Most business emails exist in the elusive middle ground between formal and casual.
 That's exactly the reason why you want to always weigh your options before pressing 'Send'.
 Despite many workplaces leaning towards more casual correspondence nowadays, you want to be polite, friendly, and professional in internal emails, not to mention when communicating with someone outside your organization.
-These are the ways to sing off an email in these conversation.
+So, what can I say instead of best regards?
+These are the ways to end an email

 When you are not yet quite sure how close you are with the recipient but don't want to appear overly formal, this option strikes a happy medium despite being slightly stiff.

-Call it bland, we call it fail-safe – you can't go wrong with this or the more dressed-up version "Best regards" when signing off an email to a co-worker or clients and vendors you already have a working relationship with.
+Call it bland, we call it fail-safe – you can't go wrong with this or the more dressed-up version "Best regards".
+Ending an email with "Best" when signing off an email to a co-worker or clients and vendors you already have a working relationship with is always a safe choice.

 A little thanks often goes a long way but make sure to use it only when you're genuinely expressing gratitude for something the recipient has done or risk coming off as presumptuous.